 Further Reading

-- Our first visit to Girona was on a day tour from Barcelona, you can read about that day trip experience here.
+- Our first visit to Girona was on a day trip from Barcelona.
+You can read about that day trip experience here.

-- Lovers of surrealist artist Salvador Dali will want to visit some of the many sites associated with the artist in the region.
-See our guide to Dali Sites in Costa Brava that lists all the attractions to help you put together your trip.
+- Lovers of the surrealist artist Salvador Dalí will want to visit the many sites linked to him in the region.
+See our guide to Dalí sites in Costa Brava.

-- A fantastic experience we can recommend to anyone visiting this region is to take a hot air balloon ride.
-We’ve done this twice, and you can see our guide to hot air ballooning in Costa Brava here.
+- One experience we recommend to anyone visiting this region is a hot air balloon ride.
+We have done it twice, and you can see our guide to hot air ballooning in Costa Brava.

-- We have a guide to things to do in Palamós, one of our favourite fishing towns in the Costa Brava as well as a guide to things to do in Besalu, a lovely medieval town.
+- We have a guide to things to do in Palamós, one of our favourite Costa Brava fishing towns, and a guide to things to do in Besalú, a lovely medieval town.

-- If you love mountains, you’re going to want to spend some time in the Spanish Pyrenees region of Catalonia.
-See our guide to the Spanish Pyrenees to start you off.
-If visiting in the winter, you might consider heading to one of the Girona region’s ski resorts, and you can take a look at our guide to skiing in the Spanish Pyrenees.
+- If you love mountains, spend some time in the Spanish Pyrenees of Catalonia.
+Start with our guide to the Spanish Pyrenees, and if you are visiting in winter, our guide to skiing in the Spanish Pyrenees.

-- We also have detailed guides to all the specific regions of the Girona Pyrenees of Catalonia, including La Garrotxa, El Ripollès and La Cerdanya.
-We also have a guide to visiting the Vall de Nuria.
+- We also have detailed guides to the specific regions of the Girona Pyrenees, including La Garrotxa, El Ripollès and La Cerdanya, plus a guide to the Vall de Núria.

-- If you’re going to be spending time in Barcelona, check out our 3 day Barcelona itinerary, our guide to spending a day in Barcelona, our review of the Barcelona Pass, and our detailed guide to Gaudí in Barcelona to start you off.
+- If you are spending time in Barcelona, see our 3 day Barcelona itinerary, our guide to spending a day in Barcelona, our review of the Barcelona Pass, and our detailed guide to Gaudí in Barcelona.

-- We have a guide to visiting Montserrat, one of the most popular day trips from Barcelona
+- We also have a guide to visiting Montserrat, one of the most popular day trips from Barcelona.

-And that’s it for our guide to our favourite things to do in Girona!
-As always, we’re happy to hear your feedback and answer any questions.
-Just pop them in the comments below.
+And that is it for our guide to things to do in Girona.
+As always, we would love to hear from you, so if you have a question or a tip of your own, just pop it in the comments below.

 kangnyeon says